 The Brief Bio

-John Biggs is an entrepreneur, writer, and maker.
+John Biggs is an entrepreneur, consultant, writer, and maker.
 He spent fifteen years as an editor for Gizmodo, CrunchGear, and TechCrunch and has a deep background in hardware startups, 3D printing, and blockchain.
 His work has appeared in Men’s Health, Wired, and the New York Times.
+He runs the Technotopia podcast about a better future.

 The Big Bio